State Benefits

 State Educational Grants and Financial Aid for Veterans

-Children of Honorably Discharged Wartime Veterans who are totally disabled from a Service-Connected Disability, may receive an Educational Gratuity while attending any state or state-aided college or other secondary institution.
+Children of honorably discharged Wartime Veterans who are totally disabled from a service-connected disability, may receive an Educational Gratuity while attending any state or state-aided college or other secondary institution.
 Financial need must be shown and the student must be between the ages of 16 and 21.

 Blind Veterans Pension